Blog

 Does your version control system support your team’s proactive monitoring efforts?

-Perforce Helix Core customers often test the limits of scale and performance on different dimensions.
+Perforce P4 customers often test the limits of scale and performance on different dimensions.
 Some of these dimensions include the number of files, the size of files, the number of users, and the number of concurrent transactions.
 As these dimensions are stressed, oftentimes server resources, such as memory and CPU, are also stressed.

 Table of Contents